sj-simmons/asteroids/README.md

 # asteroids
-... on a torus, Klein bottle, or projective plane.

----

 This version of the classic game, Asteroids, was largely live-coded for a game design course taught in Shanghai in Spring 2015.
 The students in that course had varying degrees of coding experience.
 The game runs in Python3 using